 So be sure that the force field of your family system has an effect on it!

-I therefore start every VIP program with a family setup of both your future family/family and the family/family you grew up in.
+I therefore start every premium programme with a family setup of both your future family/family and the family/family you grew up in.

 I saw fascinating things happen here: